 Read important related safety information and limitations of use following these installation instructions.
 Read and follow all instructions and warnings to prevent serious injury and/or vehicle damage.

 WARNING!
-Prior to GO installation, read and follow important safety information including limitations of use located following these installation instructions.
+Prior to GO7 RUGGED installation, read and follow important safety information including limitations of use located following these installation instructions.
 Always read and follow all safety information to prevent loss of vehicle control and serious injury.

 WARNING!
 Do not attempt to install, re-configure or remove any product from a vehicle while the vehicle is in motion or otherwise in operation.
 All installation, configuration or removal must be done only in stationary vehicles which are securely parked.
 Attempting to service devices while the vehicle is in motion could result in malfunctions or accidents, leading to death or serious personal injury.